 Also, you can end up hyperventilating by hearing her "ahem" before every sentence.

 The funny one.
 This is because he once said "Rock...hard place....(inserting his head in the gap)…ME!"
 Purely comic gold.

 Cynical and about as transphobic as you can get.
 He is best friends with Joey (who likes women and food) Allows his on-off girlfriend Janice to be bullied by his friends until he marries Monica.

 Comes back the next season as a bloated red junkie with an inflated face.

 The ethically anomalous sister of Ross and grandmother to the rest.
 Inexplicably is residing in a piece of prime Manhattan real-estate worth approx $14,ooo per month when she is a restaurant chef.

-Anally retentive and psychic (knows Joey has undressed in her apartment in their first meet before she sees him) she is the eldest (by far) and takes on the role of de-facto decision-maker often.
+Anally retentive and psychic (knows Joey has undressed in her apartment in their first meet before she sees him) she is the eldest (by far) and often takes on the role of de-facto decision-maker.

 Ends up knobbing Tom Selleck which is supposed to be shocking even though they look nearly the same age.

 She also is a big fan of sex and we are told this a lot.

 Had a spin-off